How to Stand out as a Communications Major

 • 4 tips for standing out as a Communications Major applicant at top schools

-• 4 tips for standing out as a Current Communications Major
+• 4 tips for standing out as a current Communications

 As you gear up to take the next big leap in your academic career, please consider these tips to help you get accepted into the school of your dreams:

-1. Think Outside the Box! – Whereas the classes for a business major may be more centered around economics and management, a communications hopeful will want to explore more creative solutions when beefing up their transcript.
-A great example of this is Toastmasters.
-A quick search will show you that this program is typically geared towards adults, however they do offer junior programs as well.
+• Think Outside the Box! – Whereas the classes for a business major may be more centered around economics and management, a communications hopeful will want to explore more creative experiences when beefing up their transcript.
+A great example of this is joining Toastmasters.
+A quick search will show you that this program is typically geared towards adults.
+However, they do offer junior programs, as well.
 Programs such as these, that focus on developing your soft skills can make you stand out amongst a sea of applicants who may still need refinement in these aspects.

-1. Public Speaking – Yes, we know, public speaking is one of high school’s true trials of social strength, and thus, typically are not looked forward to with unbridled excitement.
-But don’t worry, by the time you hit your second year at your dream university, public speaking concerns may be a thing of the past, the trick is getting there.
-Like our last point mentioned, you can even seek out classes to give you the tools you need to make your glossophobia as small as an ant.
+• Public Speaking – Yes, we know, public speaking is one of high school’s true trials of social strength.
+Typically, most students do not look forward to public speaking with unbridled excitement.
+But don’t worry, by the time you hit your second year at your dream university, public speaking concerns may be a thing of the past.
+The trick is getting there.

 The ability to communicate clearly and effectively with others is a critical factor for this academic path.
-A communications major may find themself more geared towards large scale Public Relations or maybe they find themselves more invested in Human Resources.
-Regardless of the direction you chose to take, you will be expected to communicate with others and give presentations to groups larger than your AP Biology class.
-Practice makes perfect and if you can show this to the admissions offices, you will surely make a strong impression.
+A communications major may find themself more geared towards large-scale Public Relations or more invested in Broadcast Journalism.
+Regardless of the direction you choose to take, you will be expected to communicate with others and give presentations to groups larger than your AP Biology class.
+Practice makes perfect, and, if you can show this to the admissions offices, you will surely make a strong impression.

-1. Build Your Experiences – Those internships we mentioned above?
+• Build Your Experiences – Those internships we mentioned above?
 That experience is priceless!
 As we’ve mentioned before, thinking outside the box will only help you in your career goals as a Communications Major.
-Show the admissions office that you are quick to adapt and passionate about marketing by taking the reins on your internship’s social media accounts.
-Experiences like these not only help you develop your voice and can help you narrow down your goals, but shows admissions that not only do you find the industry deeply interesting, but that you can already see a place for yourself within it.
+Show the admissions office that you are quick to adapt and passionate about communications and marketing by taking the reins on your internship’s social media accounts.
+Experiences like these can help you develop your voice and narrow down your goals.
+They also show admissions that not only do you find the industry deeply interesting but that you can already see a place for yourself within it.

 Maybe you’re just starting your second semester or you’re finishing up your fourth!
 But, you already feel like you’re ready to start thinking about the next step in your journey to becoming the Head Public Relations Official at that major company you’ve been dreaming about.
 You’ve had enough classes with your fellow communications peers that you know you are in a pretty competitive graduating class.
 Knowing this, you’ve already realized how essential it is that you stand out as one of a kind.